Planning Geek Forums

 Yes, they will be if underground or enclosed.
 If they are open then no, car parks would not be liable to CIL.

-15. Will a change of use from office to residential be CIL liable?
+15. Will a change of use from commercial to residential or office to resi be CIL liable?

 Yes.
 Permitted development is subject to the Community Infrastructure Levy like any other development.
 Changes of use to residential are also not exempt from the CIL but an offset is currently allowed for existing floorspace that has been occupied in lawful continuous use for at least 6 of the last 36 months.
 Some local authorities also have a zero rate for residential.
 If in doubt ask especially if your office block has been empty for a while.